avoorhis/vamps-node.js/README.md

 and examine the Vagrantboot4568.sh and Vagrantfile in the vamps-node.js main directory.

 To log into the virtual box running the node server (for maintenance or to update the source code):
-* Run the command 'vagrant ssh' and then 'cd vamps-node.js' to enter the base of the running server The server should have started automatically and can be stopped, started or the status checked: using "./vamps-launcher.sh stop|start|status"
+* Run the command 'vagrant ssh' (requires ssh in the $PATH variable) and then 'cd vamps-node.js' to enter the base of the running server
+The server should have started automatically and can be stopped, started or the status checked: using "./vamps-launcher.sh stop|start|status"